-Over the past few months we’ve reviewed most of the best TVs on the market.
-Here we summarize which you should buy next and why.
-All of these are 4k Ultra High Definition (UHD) TVs which support High Dynamic Range (unless otherwise stated) and in the case of LG's OLED TV, Dolby View.
+Over the past year we’ve reviewed most of the best TVs on the market.
+Here we summarise which you should buy next and why.
+All of these are 4K Ultra High Definition (UHD) Smart TVs which support High Dynamic Range (unless otherwise stated) and in the case of LG's OLED TV, Dolby Vision and Dolby Atmos audio.
 They will last you for years.
-All prices listed are for the 55-inch variants for the sake of comparison (except for the 65-inch only Panasonic) and also because it represents both a “sweet spot” price point and size for what TV you should buy.
+All prices listed are for the 55-inch variants for the sake of comparison and also because it represents both a “sweet spot” price point and size for what TV you should buy.

 2. Hisense ULED Series 7 4K TV ($1,999 RRP, $1,249 actual)

 It's been our top choice for most of the year: an easy choice that will be surprising to many.
 Hisense came from nowhere and didn’t just produce one of the very best performing 4K HDR UHD TVs on the entire market but also one of the cheapest.
 Picture quality is superb and its Opera-based operating system makes it easy to use.
 It’s an LED LCD TV at its heart but contrast performance is some of the best we’ve seen as is upscaling ability and colour reproduction.
 It’s just a shame that Hisense decided not to sell their curved variants this year.
 Hisense changed the game with its ULED range and the big boys will be worried.
 It's currently on sale for just $1,249.
+It was our product of the year in 2016.
 Amazing.

 A price drop has helped keep the X9300D series in our list.
 Contrast is very good and colours can rival the best on the market – but you may have to play around with the settings sometimes.
 It offers some of the very best upscaling performance on the market and the Android TV operating system is one of the easiest to use.
 There’s not much between it and the Hisense… except for the huge price difference.